-The charity is completely independent but has service funding agreements with the NHS Clinical Commissioning Groups covering eastern and coastal Kent, which, this previous financial year, contributed about 25% of our running costs across the three sites, compared to 31% last year.
+The charity is completely independent but has service funding agreements with the NHS Clinical Commissioning Groups covering eastern and coastal Kent, which, this financial year, contributed about 26% of our running costs across the three sites, level with the previous year.

 We also have close ties, developed over many years, with other palliative and end of life care professionals both in the community and in wider networks, through our own consultants and doctors and other highly qualified staff.
-These links help us to fulfil our charitable objectives by offering a specialist palliative care service to the people in east Kent and providing education, training and liaison with other local healthcare professionals
+These links help us to fulfil our charitable objectives by offering a specialist palliative care service to the people in east Kent and providing education, training and liaison with other local healthcare professionals.

 It is the policy of Pilgrims Hospices in East Kent to show neither positive nor negative discrimination towards any employee, including anyone with a disability, but to employ the person best qualified to do the job.
 Employment policies for career development, training and promotion, where applicable, are uniform for all employees.
 A staff communication and consultative committee has been established at which members of the staff and management meet quarterly to discuss any matter that the staff may wish to raise.
 In addition the HR Department conducts regular open meetings across our three sites to give all employees the opportunity to gain answers to any questions they may wish to raise concerning employment issues.
-Memos are circulated via e-mail and the staff intranet, and posted on staff notice boards, to keep all employees, and volunteers, informed of matters of interest or concern to them, including regular updates on the progress of major projects, funding bids and fundraising initiatives.
+Memos are circulated via e-mail and the staff intranet, and posted on staff notice boards, to keep all employees, and volunteers, informed of matters of interest or concern to them, including regular updates on the progress of major projects, funding bids and fundraising initiatives. volunteer consultative committee has also been established where representatives of the volunteers can raise matters of concern with the executive team.

-The senior managers and the HR Department actively seek to make all employees aware of the state of the charity's finances and involved in the formulation of major initiatives.
+The senior managers and the HR Department actively seek to make all employees and volunteers aware of the state of the charity's finances and involve them in the formulation of major initiatives.